ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 Congratulations, now the newly installed system is done with all settings, scripts, visualizations, etc.

-With Backitup there is still the possibility to restore further data, if it has been saved in advance on the old system.
+With Backitup there is still the possibility to restore further data, if it has been saved on the old system in advance.
 You can restore the Redis database, the Zigbee database, the mySql database, and your history data using the same steps described above.

 The list of retrieved backups would then look like this example.